kirannavale/GenAI-VoiceAssistant/README.md

 ```

 ## Usage
-You can start the assistant by running the nanoassistant.py script:
+You can start the assistant by running the assistant.py script:

 ```
-python nanoassistant.py
+python assistant.py
 ```

 The assistant will start listening for your commands.
 You can speak your commands, and the assistant will respond.
 To stop the assistant, say "goodbye".

 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file for the full license text.

-## Contribution
-Feel free to fork this project, make some changes, and submit a pull request.
-All contributions are welcome!

 ## Disclaimer
 Remember to keep your OpenAI API keys secret and secure, and never expose them in your code or version control system.